RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 > Working directly on the main repository is highly discouraged.
 Continuous Integration is dependent on branch structure.

 #### Main repository branches and continuous integration
-Curiosity makes use of the branches `dev`, `main`.
+Curiosity makes use of the branches `main`, `stable`.
-- `dev` branch is a representation of development and `stage-beta`.
+- `main` branch is a representation of development and `stage-beta/preview`.
-   - When a branch push happens the `dev` branch is automatically deployed for `https://console.stage.redhat.com/preview`
+   - When a branch push happens the `main` branch is automatically deployed for `https://console.stage.redhat.com/preview`
-- `main` branch is a representation of 3 environments `stage-stable`, `prod-beta`, and `prod-stable`.
+- `stable` branch is a representation of 3 environments `stage-stable`, `prod-beta/preview`, and `prod-stable`.
-   - When a branch push happens the `main` branch is automatically deployed for `https://console.stage.redhat.com/`
+   - When a branch push happens the `stable` branch is automatically deployed for `https://console.stage.redhat.com/`
+   - To release to `prod-beta/preview` a Git hash is submitted with a GitLab Merge Request within the `app-interface` repository.
+This will be deployed to `https://console.redhat.com/preview`
-   - When a release candidate tag is created for the latest commit in `main` branch it will automatically be deployed for `https://console.redhat.com/preview`
+      - It is preferable if ONLY releasing to `prod-beta/preview` that a release candidate tag is created for the latest commit.
+   - To release to `prod-stable` a Git hash is submitted with a GitLab Merge Request within the `app-interface` repository.
+This will be deployed to `https://console.redhat.com/`
-   - When the latest commit message uses the form `chore(release): [version number]` and a release tag with the same release version is created in `main` branch it will automatically be deployed for `https://console.redhat.com/`
+      - It is preferable if releasing to `prod-stable` that a tag is created for the latest commit.
+The commit message should use the form `chore(release): [version number]`

 #### Branch syncing
 Linear commit history for Curiosity makes syncing concise
-- `dev` is always rebased from `main`
+- `main` is always rebased from `stable`
    - typically after a release
-   - or in prep for a fast-forward of `main`
+   - or in prep for a fast-forward of `stable`
-- `main` is fast-forwarded from `dev`
+- `stable` is fast-forwarded from `main`
    - typically when commits are prepared for release

 </details>